 Worcester College, Oxford, UK, 3-5 July, 2015

 Call for Papers

 The JVET Conference 2015 ‘Call for Papers’ is now closed.
-All applicants will be notified shortly if their paper has been accepted and how they can book a place.
+All applicants have been notified if their paper has been accepted and how they can book a place.

 The JVET Conference

 Is a highly successful bi-annual international conference.
 This meeting has been providing a lively and critical forum for debates concerning all aspects of vocational education and training and developments in work and learning since 1995.
 This call for papers is, therefore, open to all contributions that seek to enrich this eclectic field of inquiry.
 For 2015, the Committee is interested in the following themes, though this list should not been seen as prescriptive:

 - The impact of changes in work on VET